Ethereum Staking Rewards: How to Earn by Staking ETH

 Below we cover how to stake ETH using three common methods, ranging from the easiest to the most difficult:

-• Staking via a centralized exchange: Exchanges such as Gemini and Binance provide support for ETH staking.
+• Staking via a centralized exchange: Exchanges such as Gemini provide support for ETH staking.
 The process takes just a few clicks and allows you to start earning rewards on your ETH instantly.

 • Staking via an ETH staking pool: This intermediate option requires a few more steps but has the added benefit of giving you a liquid token that can be used in place of your staked ETH, even as your tokens remain staked and earn rewards.
 Lido offers a liquid staking pool, as does Coinbase.